mebeim/aoc/2020/README.md

 Note: the above regular expression is a little bit more complex than what we need, since it also extracts the numbers (which we'll only need in part 2).

+Now `contained_by[x]` is the list of bag colors capable of directly containing bags of color `x`.
 If we think about it for a second, the `contained_by` dictionary we just built represents a [directed acyclic graph][wiki-dag] (assuming the input does not say both "A contains B" and "B contains A", which wouldn't make much sense).
-Nodes represent bag colors, and where edges signify "is directly contained by".
-It looks something like this (using the example above):
+Nodes represent bag colors, and edges signify "is directly contained by".
+In graph terms, `contained_by[x]` yields the list of nodes that are reachable from `x`.

+Drawing it out, it looks something like this (using the example input above):

 ```
      shiny gold   faded blue